addtobasic/ieru/README.md

 This page is hosted by Vercel.

 # License
-The source code is licensed MIT.
+The source code is licensed Apache 2.0 license.